kevinrodbe/fr-xepeflix/README.md

-# Xepeflix to the moon
+# Xepeflix to the moon 🚀
 ## Available Scripts

-In the project directory, you can run:

 ### `yarn start`

 Runs the app in the development mode.\